The Kingdom parables allude to the process of spiritual maturity, depicting a planted and cultivated seed becoming a sprout, eventually bearing fruit.

 Like Moses, we have to develop conviction, a product of a relationship of God, established by being faithful day by day in the little things of life.

-James Beaubelle, reminding God's people of Christ's warning in the Parable of the Workers in the Vineyard, "many are called, but few are chosen," indicates that, over the course of hundreds of years, only a few have been willing to hold to the covenant with God or make the sacrifice for building the faith He requires. …
+Over the course of millennia, only a few have been willing to hold to the covenant with God or make the sacrifice for building the faith He requires.

 God calls Israel a seed of highest quality, but she turned into a degenerate vine, bearing bitter fruit, rejecting God and relying on her own resources.